 - D2.His.11.9-12.
 Critique the usefulness of historical sources for a specific historical inquiry based on their maker, date, place of origin, intended audience, and purpose.

-- Copies of John Foster’s “A Map of New-England” (1677) for each student or each group of students.
-Download a PDF here.
+Copies of John Foster’s “A Map of New-England” (1677) for each student or each group of students.

 - Assign every student two numbers, in order, between 1 and 48.
 Once assigned, instruct students to find the corresponding entries in William Hubbard’s A Narrative of the Troubles with the Indians in New-England, from the First Planting Thereof in the Year 1607 to This Present Year 1677 but Chiefly of the Late Troubles in the Two Last Years, 1675 and 1676 to Which Is Added a Discourse About the Warre wit, published in 1677.
-(The map and text appear below.
-The map can be downloaded here and the text can be downloaded here.)
+(The map and text can be downloaded above.)

 - Having found their entries, students will read the relation and track the following information: